BioSystemsUM/specmine.datasets/README.md

 ```
 ## Example

-This is a basic example which shows you how to load *specmine.datasets* and how to access an
+This is a basic example which shows you how to load *specmine.datasets* and an example dataset to your environment:
-available dataset:

 ``` r
 library("specmine.datasets")